 Schindler’s List (1993)

-Before Liam Neeson punched things for a living, he made a little film with Stephen Spielberg called Schindler’s List.
+Before Liam Neeson punched things for a living, he made a little Steven Spielberg movie called Schindler’s List.
 The movie tells the story of Oscar Schindler, a reluctant Nazi co-operator, who during WW2 used his munitions factory to save around 1100 Jews from Auschwitz.

-Spielberg’s best: The best movies of all time
+Spielberg’s greatest: The best movies of all time

 Shot almost entirely in black and white – apart from the iconic image of a little girl in a red coat – it is a timeless tragedy.
 A damning condemnation of war and discrimination, it should be required viewing for history students everywhere.